Freelance Copywriter, content strategist and storyteller

 The image below shows a search query for “how to make lasagna in 20 minutes.”
 Google generated informational results such as video tutorial and blog posts that thoroughly answer this specific query.

-that 80% of all search queries are
+Studies have shown that 80% of all search queries are

 informational.
 Develop content such as blog posts and tutorial videos that